osisoft/Edge-Data-Store-Docs/content/configuration/system-components-configuration.md

   ### [EdgeCmd](#tab/tabid-2)

   ```
-  cmd
+  edgecmd add components -type <componentType> -id <componentId>
   ```
   ***

-After the curl command completes successfully, the new component is available for configuration and use.
+After the command completes successfully, the new component is available for configuration and use.

 ## Parameters for system components